jimbateson7/jamesbateson.co.uk/src/project/claudia-de-carlo.md

 We decided we would head towards something quite minimalist, which suits my style of design and development as well.

+Along with talking design, i also asked some questions and put forward my approach and thinking for the development deliverables.
+Such as what I would build it with (Eleventy) the CMS I was thinking of using (Decap) and where i thought would be good to host it (Netlify).
+This ensured there was no suprises along the way, and that I could manage expectations with the services that would be used.

+For example, Decap CMS has its flaws.
+It can be quite slow and clunky in places, it's not the most accessible, and I was upfront about these, giving Clauida the opportunity to state a prefernce.
+But I felt that this stack would be ideal for what was needed and allow a short uild to be sustainable, flexible and robust.

 ### Pen and paper

 I started off by doing some very rough page layout sketches.
 They don't look like much to anyone, but for me are a really important step in starting to visualise what I want to put into something like Figma.
 It makes me think about the layout and content that will be included first, before getting bogged down in pixels, fonts and colours.